 Health experts are concerned because little is known about this new respiratory virus, and it can cause severe illness and pneumonia in some people.

-On July 30, Governor Tony Evers issued Executive Order 82, declaring a public health emergency, and corresponding Emergency Order 1, regarding face coverings in certain situations for people over the age of 5.
-The mask order is effective Saturday, August 1, 2020.
+On September 22, Governor Tony Evers issued Executive Order 90, declaring a public health emergency, and corresponding Emergency Order 1, regarding face coverings in certain situations for people over the age of 5.
 Face coverings are required to be worn whenever you are indoors or in an enclosed space, other than a private residence, and other people are present in the same room or space.

 You can do your part to slow the spread of COVID-19 by staying safer at home whenever possible, wearing a face covering, and washing your hands frequently.

 You can read Executive Order 90, Emergency Order 1, and find frequently asked questions below.

 It’s OK to ask for help.
 Practicing self-care, staying connected, and reducing stress when possible are the foundation of these tools.
 Specific action-steps for each of these strategies can be found on the Resilient Wisconsin website.

 The SAMHSA Disaster Distress Helpline provides 24/7 365 day-a-year crisis counseling and support to people experiencing emotional distress related to any natural or human caused-disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents of the United States and its territories.

 We are looking for companies, educational facilities and other organizations that may have personal protective equipment (PPE) that could be used in the state’s response to the COVID-19 emergency.
 Types of equipment needed includes: